How can we help you today?

 302 redirects

-• When to use it.
-A 302 redirect is useful for temporary changes, such as when your original URL goes under maintenance.
+• When to use it: A 302 redirect is useful for temporary changes, such as when your URL structure changes or your site is under maintenance.

-• Use case.
-If your site goes down for maintenance, a 302 redirect is handy to help users interact with your brand without access to your primary site.
+• Use case: If your site goes down for maintenance, a 302 redirect helps users interact with your brand when they can’t access your primary site.

-• SEO impact.
-It depends.
-Search engines will transfer SEO value if you configure the site DNS settings for permanent redirects.
+• SEO impact: It depends.
+Search engines will transfer SEO value if you configure the site’s DNS settings for permanent redirects.

 How do I configure domain forwarding on Network Solutions?